Release of an Oath: Influence

 “General Confessional” was used on The Beatnuts’ 1997 album Stone Crazy, on the track "Niggaz Know".

-"Holy Are You" was sampled in the track "Return of the Loop Digga" by Quasimoto on his 2000 debut album The Unseen, the Rakim song "Holy Are You" from the 2009 album The Seventh Seal, and several other songs.
+"Holy Are You" was sampled in the track "Take Your Partner by the Hand" by Howie B and Robbie Robertson, "Return of the Loop Digga" by Quasimoto on his 2000 debut album The Unseen, the Rakim song "Holy Are You" from the 2009 album The Seventh Seal, and several other songs.

+"The Adoration" was sampled in the MF DOOM track "Kookies" off a re-release of the 2004 album Mm..Food.